picandocodigo/List-Category-Posts/readme.txt

 = 0.24 =

- * Attempting to condition whitespaces to WordPress Coding Standard(emacs php-mode sucks for this...)
+ * Attempting to condition whitespaces to WordPress Coding Standard (emacs php-mode sucks for this...)
  * Fixes "excerpt doesn't strip shortcodes" - https://github.com/picandocodigo/List-Category-Posts/issues/5
+ * No more git-svn crap, now I'm developing this over at (GitHub)[https://github.com/picandocodigo/List-Category-Posts] and copying it into the WordPress SVN Repo.

 = 0.23.2 =